WesleyW-code/Quiz-Manager/README.md

 All the data will be saved in the appropriate database tables.

 There is a login proccess as well as the ability to add new quiz takers and quiz masters.

+I completed this project in partnership with Jarryd Robson.